lkq1220/paper-note/the-note-of-journal-article-wireless-sensor-network-based-pipeline-failure-detection-system-using-non-intrusive-relative-pressure-and-differential-temperature-measurements.md

   - Poor thermal conductivity of the soil this change in temperature
 ![](/assets/8207.jpg)
 ###### Figure 7.
 Temperature differential and relative pressure readings for a period of 5 day
+- ##### Test Conclusion
+  - the relative pressure readings in combination with temperature differentials to be used for the detection of pipe failures and to differentiate them from normal variations
+  - Advantage: This removes the need for time consuming and costly precision calibration processes